mvolkmann/blog/src/swift-ui.md

 passing a `String` as the first argument or using the `label` argument which can be specified with a trailing closure.

-`Button` specify a function to call when pressed using the `action` argument which can also be written as a trailing closure.
+A `Button` specifies a function to call when pressed using the `action` argument which can also be written as a trailing closure.

 By default buttons have no background color and the text is the accent color.